Testing and learning structured quantum Hamiltonians: Introduction

 \subsection{Summary of results}

-The main results of this submission are query-efficient algorithms for testing and learning Hamiltonians that are local and/or sparse.
+The main results of this work are query-efficient algorithms for testing and learning Hamiltonians that are local and/or sparse.
 We can reproduce these results without using quantum memory by increasing the number of queries.
-We summarize our results in the table below (for simplicity we state our results for constant accuracy).
+We summarize our results in the \cref{tab:summary_results_paper}.

 { }